catmaid/CATMAID/sphinx-doc/source/tile_sources.rst

    components.
 It should end in a path component specifying the ordered dimensions from which image data should be sliced, separated by underscores.
    For example, ``2_1_0`` will slices chunk dimensions 2, 1, and 0 as the x, y, and z stack dimensions, respectively.
+Make sure, the path has no trailing slash.

    This tile source will also look for a path component ending in ``/info`` to use as the dataset root directory.
 If it does not find such a component, it will